 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.

 Our goal for Increasing Student Retention was successfully implemented this year.
-Our English learners, low-income and foster youth were serviced by our student retention personnel which helped us maintain it at 87.96 percentage points.
-Our attendance is currently at 95.86%, which is higher than last year.
-This local data is currently not disaggregated, and we are hoping to improve our capacity to report by subgroup.
+Our English learners, low-income and foster youth were serviced by our student retention personnel which helped us maintain 85.3 percentage points which is above the 80% Desired Outcome.
+Our attendance is currently at 94.47%, which is higher than last year.
+This local data is currently not disaggregated, and we are hoping to improve our capacity to report by subgroups.

 The pandemic forced us to redouble our efforts to re-engage students, which included directing funds towards feeding and transporting students to school if necessary.
 Although we expended nearly all funds for nutrition, we will adjust the amount of funding necessary to meet our students' nutritional and transportation needs.
 Our low income students were able to access food and transportation as needed.
 Although we implemented most of Action 3.2, we were not able to provide as many of the social-emotional activities this year, as we have in the past.
 We adapted by providing other engaging and meaningful student activities to support their needs, such as virtual and on campus welcome back, coping skills, controlling anxiety, seeking support and help outside of school.
-We also provided monthly social emotional presentations with various topics like dealing with frustration, Suicide Awareness month in September and January, & Mental Health Awareness throughout the year.
+We also provided monthly social emotional presentations with various topics like dealing with frustration, time management, Suicide Awareness month in September and January, & Mental Health Awareness throughout the year.
 These activities helped student social-emotional needs.